-Concerning the obligatory equipment for the bicycle in all countries almost the same bicycle equipment is required.
-That is two break systems, white front light and red rear light, reflective elements and sound device (Table 2).
+Concerning the obligatory equipment for the bicycle in all countries, almost the same bicycle equipment is required.
+That is two break systems, white front light and red rear light, reflective elements and sound device.
+Analytically the mandatory bicycle equipment for each country is presented in Table 2.